0x00019913/meshy/README.md

 #### Walls

 Number of walls or "shells" separating the exterior from the interior.
-The width of each wall is equal to the line width, and the centerline of the outermost wall is inset by half a line width so that the print isn't inflated by half that much.
+The width of each wall is equal to the line width, and the centerline of the outermost wall is inset by half a line width so that the print isn't inflated by that much.

 #### Top layers

+Call this value `t`.

-The interior delimited by the walls is filled with infill.
+The interior of each slice contour (delimited by the innermost wall) is filled with infill.
 If the infill is non-solid, some parts of a given layer may need to be solid nonetheless because some contour within the `t` layers above or the `t` layers below is exposed to the air.
-The slicer looks at the surrounding `2t` layers to determine which parts of the contour need to be solid; this value is `t`.
+The slicer looks at the surrounding `2t` layers to determine which parts of the contour need to be solid.

 This is only relevant if using sparse (i.e., non-solid) infill.

 #### Optimize top layers

 A shortcut that simplifies computation of top layers at a small cost in accuracy.
-Given the current layer `0`, the `t` layers above `[1, t]`, and the `t` layers below `[-t, -1]`, consider a particular point `p` inside layer `0`.
-The point will need to have solid infill if it is not in any of the surrounding `2t` layers.
+Given the current layer `0` and the surrounding `2t` layers `[-t, t] \ 0`, consider a particular point `p` inside layer `0`.
+The point will need to have solid infill if it is not in one or more of the surrounding `2t` layers.
 However, because variation in the mesh will be approximately monotonic on the spatial scales in question, the conflict will typically arise in either the adjacent layer or the farthest layer, and the intermediate layers can be discarded with minimal risk.
 So we'll only consider the current layer `0` and layers `{-t, -1, 1, t}` if this box is checked.

 #### Infill type